Designations Congruent with Things: Chapter 14

 What happens to a fraction of a hive mind?

-He hears the question in Newton’s most unnerving turn of offhand revelation, but when he glances over at the other man, Newton's eyes are on the unlit panel near the sliding door, and Hermann’s almost certain that there’s been nothing said aloud.
+He hears the question in Newton’s most unnerving turn of offhand revelation, but when he glances at the other man, Newton’s eyes are on the unlit panel near the sliding door.
+Hermann’s almost certain there’s been nothing said aloud.

 He’s tired.

-He is, in fact, so exhausted he can barely interpret the anxious hiss of thoughts forming and dying beneath the too-sharp edges of his current sensory experience.
+He is, in fact, so exhausted he can barely interpret the anxious hiss of thoughts that form and die beneath the too-sharp edge of his senses.

 “Little help here?”
-Newton asks.
-He sounds strained.
+Newton sounds strained.
 Impatient.
 Perhaps frustrated.
 In short, he sounds nothing like his semi-permanent avatar who has begun to make a habit of posing interesting questions in Hermann’s mind.

 The elevator door slides shut.